FreeJules/resume/README.md

 ### EXPERIENCE

 #### OSIsoft, San Leandro, CA
+Software Development Intern, Mar 2019 - Present
+- Working on OSIsoft Libraries

+#### OSIsoft, San Leandro, CA
-Software Development Intern, Jul 2018 - Present
+Software Development Intern, Jul 2018 - Mar 2019
 - Weather Station Sample: written in C#, demonstrates how OSIsoft SdsLibraries should be used
 - Implemented Notification System: creates an alert when number of Storage Accounts in Azure is close to limit